ktwombley/Decrypt-XCodeGhostBeacon/Readme.md

 ```

 ## Technical Description
-Decode-XCodeGhost decrypts the malware payload by using the DES algorithm [3] in ECB mode with PKCS#7 padding using a key of "stringWithFormat".
+Decrypt-XCodeGhost decrypts the malware payload by using the DES algorithm [3] in ECB mode with PKCS#7 padding using a key of "stringWithFormat".

 This reveals the details of the infected iOS device and the name of the infected app.
 This information can be used to positively identify the infected iOS device, and then supplied to the user or IT helpdesk staff to positively identify the infected app(s) to remove from that device.

-Prior to the invention of Decode-XCodeGhostBeacon there were two main problems with the detection and elimination of the malware.
+Prior to the invention of Decrypt-XCodeGhostBeacon there were two main problems with the detection and elimination of the malware.

 First, detection systems typically can only detect the IP address of an infected device.
 Researchers have determined the destinations the malware sends its encrypted data to, so systems can reliably detect the malware by watching for communications to those specific destinations.
 When that communication is detected the IP address of the source (i.e. the infected device) is found.
 However, the devices are mobile and IP addresses are recycled when a device stops being used on a network.
 So, unless the owner can be found before the device leaves the network and the IP Address is recycled, detection relies on having a flawless audit history mapping historic IP address usage to an actual user’s name.